Pianoopera/Point-Ameba/README.md

 [figma plugin](https://www.figma.com/community/plugin/1340871643538820550/point-ameba)

+Once installed, you can easily call it by typing `Point Ameba` in the Quick Actions

+- Mac: ⌘ + / or ⌘ + P
+- Windows: Control + / or Control + P

 The following cases are supported.
 - Corresponds to the preceding and following character string input
 - Full-width input